pillemer/Hanoi_pygame/README.md

 2. Each move consists of taking the upper disc from one of the pegs and placing it on top of another disc or on an empty peg.
 3. No larger disc may be placed on top of a smaller disc.

+TODO:
+- Add a way to choose how many discs the puzzle starts with.
+- Better graphics
+- timer / move counter